-When sicknesses, nighttime terrors, scary noises, and a number of other occurrences causes my daughter to doubt her safety, these words have brought assurance and peace to her.
+When sicknesses, nighttime terrors, scary noises, and a number of other occurrences cause my daughters to doubt their safety, these words have brought them assurance and peace.
 No matter their ages, kids want to feel safe physically, mentally, and emotionally, and they need to know they can securely connect with us no matter what is going on in their lives.

 So often, my responses to my kids are automatic and become nagging in nature: “Don’t push your sister,” or “Stop picking your nose,” or “No dessert before dinner.”